terracenter/gentoo_install/README.md

 locale-gen
 ```

-The more locales you select, the slower this proces would be.
+The more locales you select, the slower this process will be.

-To check if the locales you've select are active, run the following commend and see if they are on the list.
-No worries if there're some locales that you didn't select, that's part of the system.
+To check if the locales you've selected are active, run the following command and see if they are on the list.
+No worries if there're some locales you didn't choose, that's part of the system.

 ```shell
 locale -a
 ```

-Once the locale is available, let's make sure that is the default one used in our system.
+Once the locale is available, let's ensure that it is the default one used in our system.
 Again we use `eselect` for this, now with the locale module:

 ```shell
 eselect locale list